OtsoSoftware/FloppyVPN/README.md

 Please use the official website to register, download and use FloppyVPN - http://floppy.jp.net.
 If you want to compile it yourself or learn more about the project - continue reading.

+## Why FloppyVPN?
+- Anonymity by design
+- 0 data collection
+- Anonymous balance topup links that can be shared with friends
+- Can't be simplier for the end user
+- Own apps for each platform
+- Crypto & p2p payment system

 ## Stack
 - Servers: C# (ASP.NET Core 6)
 - Website: C#; HTML, CSS, JS (ASP.NET Core 6 MVC)